 - 5. What measures has the country adopted to ensure the proper implementation of targeted financial sanctions without delay?
 How are those designations and obligations communicated to financial institutions, DNFBPs, VASPs and the general public in a timely manner? - 6.
 How well are the procedures and mechanisms implemented for (i) identifying targets for designation / listing, (ii) freezing / unfreezing, (iii) de-listing, and (iv) granting exemption?
 How well is the relevant information collected? - 7.
 To what extent is the country utilising the tools provided by UNSCRs 1267 and 1373 to freeze and prevent the financial flows of terrorists? - 8.
-How well do the systems for approving or licensing the use of assets by designated entities for authorised purposes comply with the requirements set out in the relevant UNSCRs (e.g., UNSCR 1452 and any successor resolutions)? - 9.
+How well do the systems for approving or licensing the use of assets by designated entities for authorised purposes comply with the requirements set out in the relevant UNSCRs? - 9.
 What is the approach adopted by competent authorities to target terrorist assets?
 To what extent are assets tracing, financial investigations and provisional measures (e.g., freezing and seizing) used to complement the approach? - 10.
-To what extent are all four of the following elements being used to identify, prevent and combat terrorist financing abuse of NPOs: (a) sustained outreach, (b) targeted risk-based supervision or monitoring, (c) effective investigation and information gathering, and (d) effective mechanisms for international cooperation.
-To what extent are the measures being applied focused and proportionate and in line with the risk-based approach such that NPOs are protected from terrorist financing abuse and legitimate charitable activities are not disrupted or discouraged? - 11.
-To what extent are appropriate investigative, criminal, civil or administrative actions, cooperation and coordination mechanisms applied to NPOs suspected of being exploited by, or

-- actively supporting terrorist activity or terrorist organisations?
-Do the appropriate authorities have adequate resources to perform their outreach / supervision / monitoring / investigation duties effectively? - 12.
-How well do NPOs understand their vulnerabilities and comply with the measures to protect themselves from the threat of terrorist abuse? - 13.
-Are there other aspects of the investigative, prosecutorial or judicial process that promote or hinder the identification, tracing and deprivation of assets and instrumentalities related to terrorists, terrorist organisations or terrorist financiers? - 14.
-Do the relevant competent authorities have adequate resources to manage their work or address the terrorist financing risks adequately - 15.
-Where resources are shared, how are terrorist financing related activities prioritised?
+To what extent does the country understand the level of risk of organisations that fall within the FATF definition of NPO and the nature of TF threats posed to them? - 11.
+For NPOs identified as low risk of TF abuse, to what extent is the country's level of outreach consistent with the level of identified risk? - 12.
+For NPOs other than those identified to be at low risk, to what extent are all four of the following elements being used to identify, prevent and combat terrorist financing abuse of NPOs without unduly disrupting or discouraging legitimate NPO activities: (a) sustained outreach, (b) targeted risk-based oversight or monitoring, (c) effective investigation and information gathering, and (d) effective mechanisms for international co-operation?
+To what extent are the measures being applied focused proportionate and risk-based? - 13.
+To what extent are appropriate investigative, criminal, civil or administrative actions, cooperation and co-ordination mechanisms applied to NPOs suspected of being exploited by, or actively supporting terrorist activity or terrorist organisations?
+Do the appropriate authorities have adequate resources to perform their outreach / oversight / monitoring / investigation duties effectively? - 14.
+How well do NPOs understand the nature of TF threats posed to them and apply measures to protect themselves from the threat of terrorist abuse? - 15.
+Are there other aspects of the investigative, prosecutorial, judicial or other processes that promote or hinder: (a) the identification of funds or other assets related to terrorists, terrorist organisations or terrorist financiers, or (b) measures that prevent such persons or entities from raising, moving and using funds or other assets?